 It stirs our inner mama or papa bear to hear about other kids picking on our child or saying things that are hurtful.
 The danger here is that our own parental anxiety often leads to being overprotective, and this can negatively impact our judgment.
 And so, our anxiety-filled gut might tell us that we need to call those parents and we need to call the school, email the teacher!
 “We can’t stand for this, it’s not right!
 This needs to be handled immediately!”

 And although given the circumstances, this may totally be warranted, we also have an opportunity to ask questions, explore the situation, and guide our children on how to respond in the cases before we take those steps.
 Before we escalate things, we simply need to STOP and take a few breaths.

 Why?
 Because first, the situation isn’t always as your sweet angel makes it out to be.
-A dinner table story about how Roxy called your daughter “mean” in class today might be due to something that originated with your daughter, and the name calling was a response to that.
+A dinner table story about how Roxy called your daughter “mean” in class today might be due to something that originated with your daughter, and the name-calling was a response to that.
 Does that make it ok?
 No, of course not.
-However, your child understanding that there are two people involved with every situation is invaluable.
-Roxy was wrong for name calling, but your daughter may have erred too.
+However, your child’s understanding that there are two people involved in every situation is invaluable.
+Roxy was wrong for name-calling, but your daughter may have erred too.
 And it’s OK to point that out.

 Allow Them to Engage in Activities THEY Like (not what you think they should like)

 It’s easy when kids are young to just put them into activities.
 Naturally, you lean towards the things you did when you were a kid; play soccer, play basketball, football, piano lessons, and violin lessons.
 But as our children grow, they develop more of a sense of self and they might resist those activities.
 Maybe they’d prefer art or drama.
 Or they’d like voice lessons instead of private soccer coaching.
 “But they’re so good at that!
 How can I let them just quit?”
 There is a difference between quitting and changing focus.